SAP-samples/xsc-cap-migration/README.md

 #### custom-service.js
 - Ensure all custom logic handlers are correctly implemented and bound.
-- Replace or refactor placeholder logic (if any) added by the migration assistant.
+- Replace or refactor placeholder logic (if any) added by the migration extension.

 #### handlers